retamars/sole_blog/about.md

 permalink: /about/
 ---

 Lecturer at the UV.
-About a year trying to learn R & computing.
-This blog is mainly for me, to remenber the think I learn
+I want to write lo que me de la gana

 ### Contact